heidipsalo/MAVELA/readme.md

 - dt_soillib_solute_01.txt
 - dt_soillib_heat_01.txt
 11. If you select yes (Y), you can choose from the given options the soil type for top soil (above the drain depth) and bottom soil (below the drain depth).
 12. Select if you want to download FMI gridded data now.
 NOTE that the downloading takes a moment and depends on your internet connection.
-You do not need to download the gridded dara if you already have downloaded the data for the simulated year previously.
+You do not need to download the gridded data if you already have downloaded the data for the simulated year previously.
 You can check if you have that data from Release/data/temp-folder.
 13. The Flush simulation will be run automatically after the input files are created based on your choices made for the model run.
 14. After the model run is finished, you can determine which variables you want to plot by following the instructions given by the tool.
 ## Redo previous simulation
-1. Give the path to that report-file (by default it is saved to your Flush directory data/input/report.txt)
+1. Give the path to the report-file (by default it is saved to your Flush directory data/input/report.txt)
 2. Select what parameter you want to change from the previous simulation round.
 3. Select if you want to download FMI gridded data now.
 NOTE that the downloading takes a moment and depends on your internet connection.
-You do not need to download the gridded dara if you already have downloaded the data for the simulated year previously.
+You do not need to download the gridded data if you already have downloaded the data for the simulated year previously.
 You can check if you have that data from Release/data/temp-folder.
 4. The Flush simulation will be run automatically after the input files are created based on your choices made for the model run.
 5. After the model run is finished, you can determine which variables you want to plot by following the instructions given by the tool.
 ## Run multiple simulations and compare results
 1. Open run_mavela_tool_serial.bat in text editor (e.g., Notepad++)
 2. Set correct paths for
-- fp_activate (..\AppData\Local\miniconda3\Scripts\activate.bat)
+- fp_activate ([your path]\AppData\Local\miniconda3\Scripts\activate.bat)
-- fp_environment (..\AppData\Local\miniconda3\envs\geo)
+- fp_environment ([your path]\AppData\Local\miniconda3\envs\geo)
-- fp_script (..\mavela\scripts_to_generate_input_files)
+- fp_script ([your path]\mavela\scripts_to_generate_input_files)
-- Flush Release-folder (..\flush_03_cd\Release\)
+- Flush Release-folder ([your path]\flush_03_cd\Release\)
 3. Double click the run_mavela_tool_serial.bat
 4. Follow the New simulation instructions.
 5. Do not close the command prompt window, you are asked if you want to run the tool again: Press Enter for running the tool again.